ParameswaranSajeenthiran/selfDrivingCarUnity/README.md

-﻿# selfDrivingCar Uging Nvidia's CNN Model
+﻿# Self Driving Car using Nvidia's CNN Model

 ### Dataset Colletion
 frames from the udacity nanodegree program unity simulator  in trainging mode